-“The amount of time whereby a successor activity is required to be delayed with respect to a predecessor activity”
+A lag time is the amount of time whereby a successor activity is required to be delayed with respect to a predecessor activity.

-Important points about this definition which many of us tend to miss are as below.
+Following are Important points about this definition which many of us tend to miss.
 These points are the main source of confusions.

-- With respect to is an important aspect.
-It defines which activity is dependent on other and eventually decides the effect of lag.
-E.g. in below diagrams activity B is dependent on A, vice versa is not true
+It defines which activity is dependent on the other one and eventually decides the effect of lag.
+E.g., in the below diagrams activity B is dependent on A; vice versa is not true

-Lag always describes delay, which means addition of time and denoted by “+“ sign in the network diagram
+Lag always describes delay.
+Which means the addition of time and denoted by “+“ sign in the network diagram

-- This can be a predefined delay which is required to put in between the activities to fine tune the project and to meet the quality.
-Classic example of this is we need lag between plaster of wall and paint so that cement can set up first
+It can be a predefined delay.
+Which we need to put between the activities to fine-tune the project and to meet the quality.
+A classic example of this is we need Lag between plaster of wall and paint so that cement can set up first

-- Obliviously it’s rare that project puts lag without any reason as no one wants to delay the project without proper justification.
-So Lag is definitely put to accomplish some pre-defined requirement or some strategic goal (specific time to launch the product)
+Project rarely puts Lag without any reason.
+As no one wants to delay the project without proper justification.
+So we put Lag to do some predefined need or some strategic goal (specific time to launch the product)

-- We have 4 types of relationships and lag can be applied with any.
+We have four types of relationships, and we can apply to any.
 Refer below diagram.
-Dark/shaded area is effect of applying lag to the Activity B with respect to Activity A
+The dark/shaded area is the effect of using Lag to Activity B with respect to Activity A

-If we understand all the aspects of Lag, it’s very easy to put it for Lead too.
+All these aspects of Lag, we can put for Lead too.
 Let’s see how

-“The amount of time whereby a successor activity can be advanced with respect to a predecessor activity”
+lead time is the amount of time whereby a successor activity can be advanced with respect to a predecessor activity.

-- With respect to is an important aspect.
-It defines which activity is dependent on other and eventually decides the effect of lead.
-E.g. in below diagrams activity B is dependent on A, vice versa is not true
+It defines which activity is dependent on the other one.
+And, eventually decides the effect of Lead.
+E.g., in the below diagrams activity B is dependent on A; vice versa is not true

-- Lead always describes advancement, which means reduction in time taken and denoted by “-“ sign in the network diagram
+Lead always describes advancement.
+Which means a reduction in time taken and denoted by “-“ sign in the network diagram

-- Lead can be predefined advancement which is required to put in between the activities to fine tune the project and to meet the quality.
-Classic example of this is starting of document editing immediately once one portion of document is ready.
-No need to wait till creation of full document as documents having say 5000 pages if we wait for that long and then again take time to edit may lose its purpose
+Lead can be predefined advancement, which we need to put between the activities to fine-tune the project and to meet the quality.
+A classic example of this is starting of document editing immediately once one part of the document is ready.
+No need to wait till the creation of the full document.
+As documents having say 5000 pages if we wait for that long and then again take time to edit may lose its purpose

-- Lead is also used while using schedule compression technique like fast tracking.
-Though when put as part of schedule compression, it has risk associated (Rework) with it but we can’t avoid project challenges e.g. starting development when one portion of design is ready (earlier planned to start development at the end of full design)
+We can also use Lead while using a schedule compression technique like fast-tracking.
+Though when put as part of schedule compression.
+It has risk associated (Rework) with it.
+E.g., starting development when one part of the design is ready (earlier planned to start development at the end of full design)

-- We have 4 types of relationships and lead can be applied with any.
+We have four types of relationships, and we can apply Lead to any.
 Refer below diagram.
-Dark/shaded area is effect of applying lead to the Activity B with respect to Activity A
+The dark/shaded area is the effect of using Lead to Activity B with respect to Activity A

 Q: What does relationships means? i.e. FS, FF, SS, SF